 As these differ by loyalty program and your level within it, it’s always worth checking with the cruise line.
 Some cruise lines offer a larger discount or the addition of extra minutes or additional data allowance if you purchase WiFi access prior to departure.
 Again, check before sailing!

 How good is the internet service?

-There is competition between the cruise lines as to who offers the best service but it is doubtful it will be like you have at home via fibre optic cable providers.
+There is competition between the cruise lines as to who offers the best service but it is doubtful it will be like you have at home via fiber optic cable providers.
 Remember the service is provided in most cases by satellites orbiting the earth and so not only does it matter how far the ship is from a satellite, it also depends on the location of both the ship and satellite.
-You may find that in some parts of the world that internet service is limited, slow or just not available at all!
+You may find that in some parts of the world that internet service is limited, slow, or just not available at all!

 You will hear people refer to ‘bandwidth’ in relation to internet access and service.
 Bandwidth is the amount of data that can be transmitted in a fixed amount of time and describes the maximum data transfer rate of a network or Internet connection.
-So, it is worth bearing in mind that when the ship is at sea, with all guests on board, it is extremely likely that there is a great of deal of competition for the available ‘bandwidth’ and as a consequence, the service can appear slow.
+So, it is worth bearing in mind that when the ship is at sea, with all guests on board, it is extremely likely that there is a great deal of competition for the available ‘bandwidth’ and as a consequence, the service can appear slow.

 Can I access the internet in my stateroom?

 The other thing to bear in mind is that although WiFi is offered more and more all over the ship, the ability to ‘connect’ can depend on the vessel itself and whether WiFi ‘hot spots’ were installed at the time of construction or have been added at a later date as part of a dry dock upgrade.